Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Simulation Results

 \section{Simulation Results}

 In this section, we show some simulation results to demonstrate the performance of the proposed noise variance estimation.
-In the simulations, we compare the following methods. \begin{itemize} \item \emph{proposed}: the noise variance estimation with the proposed method in Algorithm~\ref{alg:proposed}.
-We use $\hat{p}_{0} = p_{0}$ when $p_{0}$ is known, and otherwise we use the estimation of $p_{0}$ in~\eqref{eq:p0_est}.
-The initial parameter is set as $\lambda_{1} = 0.01$ and $\lambda_{2}$ is determined by~\eqref{eq:lambda_2}.
-For the optimization of $\sigma^{2}$ in~\eqref{eq:optimization_sigma}, we make the data of $\beta^{\ast}(\sigma_{\txv}^{2}, p_{0}, \lambda)$ for $\sigma_{\txv}^{2} \in [10^{-6}, 10^{0.5}]$ and $p_{0} = 0.99, 0.98, 0.97, ...$, and then perform the optimization in the range. \item \emph{ridge regularization-based method}: the conventional SNR estimation method in~\cite{suliman2017} based on the asymptotic analysis of ridge regularized least squares.
-The regularization parameters are the same as those in~\cite{suliman2017}. \item \emph{scaled residual}: the estimation method using the scaled residual given by~\eqref{eq:estimate_SR}.
-As for the regularization parameter $\lambda$, we try $\lambda = 0.1$ and $\lambda = 0.01$. \item \emph{ML (oracle)}: the maximum likelihood (ML) approach when the true sparse vector $\bm{x}$ is known.
+In the simulations, we compare the following methods. \begin{itemize} \item \emph{ARM}: the noise variance estimation with the proposed ARM in Algorithms~\ref{alg:proposed} or~\ref{alg:proposed_binary}.
+For the optimization of $\sigma^{2}$ in~\eqref{eq:optimization_sigma} and $\lambda$ in~\eqref{eq:lmd_prop},~\eqref{eq:lambda_update}, we use the solver \textsf{scipy.optimize.minimize\_scalar} for scalar minimization in scipy~\cite{2020SciPy-NMeth}.
+The set $\Sigma$ in~\eqref{eq:lmd_prop} is fixed as $\Sigma = \curbra{10^{-5}, 10^{-3}, 10^{-1}}$ and $\lambda_{\mathrm{max}} = 1$ in the simulations.
+The value of $\varepsilon$ in~\eqref{eq:diff} is set as $\varepsilon = 0.1$. \item \emph{AMP-LASSO}: the estimation method using AMP-LASSO given by~\eqref{eq:AMP-LASSO}~\cite{bayati2013}.
+Since the tuning of the regularization parameter for AMP-LASSO has not been discussed in the paper, we use the proposed value $\lambda_{\prop}(\hat{p}_{0})$ unless otherwise stated. \item \emph{scaled residual}: the estimation method using the scaled residual given by~\eqref{eq:SR}. \item \emph{ridge regularization-based method}: the conventional SNR estimation method in~\cite{suliman2017} based on the asymptotic analysis of ridge regularized least squares.
+The regularization parameters are the same as those in~\cite{suliman2017}. \item \emph{ML (oracle)}: the maximum likelihood (ML) approach when the true sparse vector $\bm{x}$ is known.
 The estimate of $\sigma_{\txv}^{2}$ is given by $\hat{\sigma}_{\txv}^{2} = \frac{1}{M} \norm{\bm{y} - \bm{A}\bm{x}}_{2}^{2}$.
-Note that $\bm{x}$ is unknown in the other methods. \end{itemize} The measurement matrix $\bm{A}$ and the noise vector $\bm{v}$ satisfy Assumption~\ref{ass:problem} in the simulations.
-We use ADMM~\cite{gabay1976,eckstein1992,combettes2011,boyd2011} to solve the $\ell_{1}$ optimization problem in~\eqref{eq:optimization} and its constrained version in~\eqref{eq:optimization_constrained}.
+Note that $\bm{x}$ is unknown in the other methods. \end{itemize} In all methods, the noise variance is estimated in the range $[10^{-6}, 1]$.
+The measurement matrix $\bm{A}$ and the noise vector $\bm{v}$ satisfy Assumption~\ref{ass:problem} in the simulations.